Bredman1996/micro-frontend-testing/README.md

 2. Run:
    - npm run start in the child-one directory
    - npm run start in the container directory
+   - npm run start in the styleguide directory

 # Adding more child apps
 1. Create your child application using create-single-spa in the root directory